Nevada N. Stranahan

-Nevada Northrop Stranahan (February 27, 1861 - July 6, 1928) was a Collector of the Port of New York who was born in Oswego County, New York.
+Nevada Northrop Stranahan (February 27, 1861 – July 6, 1928) was a Collector of the Port of New York who was born in Oswego County, New York.

 Career

 He studied law at Columbia Law School and was admitted to the bar.
 He was a member of the New York State Assembly (Oswego Co., 1st D.) in 1890, 1891 and 1892; and was District Attorney of Oswego County.

 He was a member of the New York State Senate representing the 37th District from 1896 to 1902, sitting in the 119th, 120th, 121st, 122nd, 123rd, 124th and 125th New York State Legislatures.
 In March 1902, he was appointed by President Theodore Roosevelt as Collector of the Port of New York, and resigned his seat in the Senate.
 Illness forced him to resign the collectorship in 1907.

-A private act of the 58th United States Congress in March 1904, indemnified Stranahan, and his two predecessors as Collector of customs for the district and port of New York James T. Kilbreth and George R. Bidwell for the losses through embezzlement by Byram W. Winters, a customs service clerk.
+A private act of the 58th United States Congress in March 1904, compensated Stranahan, and his two predecessors James T. Kilbreth and George R. Bidwell for the losses through embezzlement by Byram W. Winters, a customs service clerk.
 Stranahan received a refund in the sum of $8,821.44 from the federal government, having personally settled the entire amount of the fraud.

 Death

 Stranahan died in Winwick, Northamptonshire, England on July 6, 1928.
-His wife Elsie predeceased him in 1922.
+His wife Elsie died in 1922.
 Afterward he lived in Winwick with his daughter Louise, the wife of Major Henry Torrens.
-He was survived by his daughter and a sister, Mrs. Cora Stranahan Woodward, of New York City.
+He was survived by his daughter and a sister, Cora Stranahan Woodward, of New York City.